vitessio/website/content/en/docs/17.0/user-guides/vschema-guide/vschema_ddl.md

 weight: 30
 ---

 VSchema DDL is an experimental feature that allows users to alter the VSchema by issuing "vschema ddls" directly to vtgate.
-The vschema_ddl_authorized_users specifies which users can alter the vschema.
+The `vschema_ddl_authorized_users` flag specifies which users can alter the vschema.

 ### Table